aMotherFox/codingPortfolio/wiki/java.md

 CONSTRUCTORS:
-Object Oriented Programming NEEDS constructors in Java, a constructor is a SPECIAL METHOD used to initialize objects.
+Object Oriented Programming NEEDS constructors in Java, a constructor is a SPECIAL METHOD used to instanciate objects.
 The constructor is called when an object of a class is created
     * can be used to set intial values for object attributes Constructors are similar to void in that they cannot return; must match name of the class or will not work